 Blisters are basically your body’s coping mechanism against wear and tear.
 This healing process can take a while and isn’t any less painful, especially when your feet are experiencing a lot of wearing and tearing caused by the following:

-The most common and obvious cause of blisters while out on the trail is friction.
-In fact, friction blisters are often considered as a category on their own.
-Constant pressure and rubbing on the same area after several hours of walking (especially on tough terrain) can take its toll on your feet.
-These damaged areas are called hot spots and they can easily develop into full-blown blisters.
+The most common and obvious cause of blisters is friction.
+In fact, friction blisters are often considered a category on their own.
+Constant pressure and rubbing on the same area after several hours of walking, especially on rubble post SHTF, can take its toll on your feet.
+These damaged areas are called hot spots, and they can quickly develop into full-blown blisters.